 graphics - everyone thought that he was too old to learn, but

-never tell he "You can't do it".
+never tell him "You can't do it".
 He learned Adobe Photoshop,

 Adobe Illustrator, QuarkXpress to make a range of